 Why am I not getting Gigabit Speed?
 Your Internet service provider is another possible source of reduced speeds that cannot always be adjusted.
 If you’ve followed the procedures above and your speeds are still nowhere near what your plan promises, even after accounting for expenses, there could be an issue with your Internet provider’s service.
 Users will notice that the download speed is frequently much faster than the upload speed.

 This may not be a major concern for users who use the Internet regularly.
-However, it is critical for regular Internet users such as those who work at home, content makers, and gamers.
-If you’re submitting a PDF, a huge image file, or a movie, you’ll need an Internet provider with strong data plans.
+However, it is critical for regular best Internet plan users such as those who work at home, content makers, and gamers.
+If you’re submitting a PDF, a huge image file, or a movie, you’ll need an Internet provider with strong internet-data plans.

 8. Restart Modem/Router